Akshay Kumar: Fitness work and stage performances

 He helped Khanna with editing the drafts of her debut book Mrs Funnybones.
 He is a teetotaller but has endorsed for a liquor brand in the past.
 Half of the sum was given for daan (charity work), of which he has been doing more of in recent times.
 In 2013, one of his fan travelled from Haryana to Mumbai, to meet him.
 The journey took him 42 days.
 When he reached Kumar's building, he was informed that Kumar was in Casablanca.
 The fan stayed outside the building for one week before Kumar met him.
 Kumar has come out in support and lauded the Sports Minister Rajyavardhan Singh Rathore for his stand against corruption.
 The minister said that the government entrusted CBI in the investigation against the corrupt officials in sports department.

 On 9 August 2014, Kumar performed at his 500th live show.
 The show was held in O2 Arena in London as part of the inaugural function of the World Kabaddi League.
 His first live show was held in 1991 in Delhi.
-Kumar owns Bengal Warriors a team in the Indian Kabbadi League.
-Akshay Kumar sets himself on fire at his upcoming The End series launch with Prime Video, says he's a stuntman first and actor later.
+Kumar owns Bengal Warriors a team in the Indian Kabaddi League.
+In 2019, Akshay Kumar set himself on fire at the launch of his then-upcoming series The End with Prime Video, where he said that "he's a stuntman first and actor later".
+However, the series was indefinitely delayed.